-Jordan's Prince Hamza pledges allegiance to king after mediation
+Jordan's Prince Hamza pledges allegiance to King after mediation

 Prince Hamza is not seen as a threat to the monarchy, which enjoys the support of the army and security services, but has gained sympathy among Jordanians sceptical of the government's accusations about his foreign links, saying it was a campaign to defame him.

-"This is character assassination without evidence," said Ali R. al Tarawneh in a tweet.

-A supporter identified only as Razan said on Twitter there was "no good in a country that imprisons its prince."
+A supporter identified only as Razan said on Twitter that there was "no good in a country that imprisons its prince".

 Others felt he was driven only by revenge at being sidelined and wanted to win popularity in tribal gatherings by emulating, in tone and language, his late father, who is revered by many Jordanians.